Skip to content

 • Ages 70 and older: nearly 100%

 Demodex infestation is found in approximately 30–74% of patients with chronic blepharitis1).
-In the United States, the estimated number of patients with Demodex blepharitis is about 25 million, with 80% reporting interference with daily life, 47% having difficulty driving at night, and 34% experiencing restrictions in contact lens wear or makeup use1).
+In the United States, the estimated number of patients with Demodex blepharitis is about 25 million, with reports that 80% of patients experience interference with daily life, 47% have difficulty driving at night, and 34% face restrictions in contact lens wear or makeup use1).

-The Japanese Meibomian Gland Dysfunction Clinical Practice Guidelines 2023 include prevalence data from a population-based survey (Hirado-Takushima Study) targeting MGD, reporting rates of 21.6% in the 40s, 41.9% in the 60s, and 63.9% in the 80s4).
-Since MGD and Demodex overlap in pathology, it has been suggested that Demodex may be involved in a certain proportion of these elderly individuals4).
+In a Japanese population-based study (Hirado-Takushima Study), the prevalence of MGD was reported as 21.6% in the 40s, 41.9% in the 60s, and 63.9% in the 80s4).
+Since MGD and Demodex overlap in pathophysiology, it has been suggested that Demodex may be involved in a certain proportion of these elderly individuals4).

-There is no internationally unified official diagnostic criteria.
+There is no internationally unified official diagnostic criteria yet.
 In Japan, diagnostic criteria as an independent disease have not been established, and clinical judgment is made within the framework of chronic blepharitis and MGD1)4).

 Q How common is Demodex blepharitis?